Volmarg/personal-management-system/README.md

 	<ul>
     	<li>Bugfixes</li>
 	<li>Handling server responses</li>
-	<li>Moving files to other modules/folders from view of given module</li>
     </ul>
 </li>
 <li><b>🔎 Job search</b> - (VERY future development plan, not sure if will make it at all)